 It would not be practical simply to avoid shareholder approval by entering into severance arrangements for amounts less than a 2.99x cap.
 The benefits covered by the proposal include not only cash severance but also the value of prior equity awards that are accelerated upon a severance event.
 It is invariably the case, particularly with regard to highly sought-after executives, that employment agreements or other severance arrangements require at least partial vesting of equity awards upon certain types of severance events.
 We consider this appropriate and consistent with market practices given the nature of equity awards, which are generally granted on an annual basis as part of an executive's total annual compensation opportunity, but structured with multi-year vesting terms to encourage retention.
 An arrangement that provided for accelerated vesting of stock awards upon severance, even if permitted only on a partial, pro rata basis, would have a higher probability of exceeding the 2.99x cap.
-In order to implement the proposal and remain competitive in attracting and retaining highly qualified executives, we believe that we would either need to design executive compensation that significantly reduced the role of equity-based pay or reduce or eliminate multi-year vesting requirements for equity-based pay.
-We believe that shareholder interests are best served by voting AGAINST the proposal so that we can continue to grant equity-based pay with multi-year vesting requirements and remain competitive in attracting and retaining highly qualified executives.
+In order to implement the proposal and remain competitive in attracting and retaining highly qualified executives, we believe that we would either need to design executive compensation that significantly reduced the role of equity-based pay or reduce or eliminate multi-year vesting requirements for equity-based pay with multi-year vesting requirements and remain competitive in attracting and retaining highly qualified executives.

 While the proposal addresses future severance agreements, we believe the Company's employment agreements with Mr. Herrero, our Chief Executive Officer, and Mr. Marciano, our Executive Chairman and Chief Creative Officer (not our Chief Executive Officer, as stated in the shareholder proposal's supporting statement), demonstrate that the proposal is unnecessary.
+As a preliminary matter, the shareholder proposal's supporting statement), demonstrate that the proposal is unnecessary.
 As a preliminary matter, the shareholder proposal's supporting statement substantially overstates the amount of cash severance either Mr. Herrero or Mr. Marciano would be entitled to receive under their employment agreements by more than a factor of two.
 As disclosed in the